Oceanware/django-utilities/deploy-to-heroku.md

   django_heroku.settings(locals())
   ```

-## 3. Add a Pipfile
+## 3. Add a Procfile
-Create a file `Procfile` at the root of your project.
+Create a file called `Procfile` at the root of your project.
 This file will be used by heroku to start your project
 ```bash
 web: gunicorn <YOUR DJANGO PROJECT NAME>.wsgi
 ```